The Samling Hotel

-The Samling Hotel (previously known as Dove Nest) near Windermere is a building of historical significance and is listed on the English Heritage.
+The Samling Hotel (previously known as Dove Nest) is a historic building near Ambleside in the Lake District of England.
+It is a Grade II listed building.
 It was built as a villa in about 1780 by John Benson who was the landlord of William Wordsworth.
 It was the home of several famous tenants over the next century and became a tourist attraction, being described in the Guide Books of the Lake District.
 The ownership of the house remained with the Benson family until about 1960.
 Today it is a hotel which has accommodation and dining facilities.

 The Benson family and their tenants

 John Benson (1745–1808), who built and lived in the house from about 1780 was a wealthy landowner whose family had been in the Windermere district from the 15th Century.
 He owned many properties in the area including William Wordsworth’s house “Dove Cottage”.
 Wordsworth visited him at Dove’s Nest to pay the rent.
 In 1767 Benson married Agnes Jackson (1747–1828), whose family also came from the Windermere area.
 She was the sister of William Jackson (1748-1809) who owned Greta Hall in Keswick and was the well documented landlord of the famous poet Robert Southey.

 Benson died in 1808 and left Dove’s Nest to his wife Agnes and she decided to rent it to wealthy tenants.
 William Green, who in 1819 wrote “The Tourists New Guide”, said: